ucsd-cse11-w22/ucsd-cse11-w22.github.io/_lectures/lecture4.md

 - Complete this [survey on Impact of Diverse TAs in Computing](https://docs.google.com/forms/d/e/1FAIpQLSfg0AkTJ8kluewWZiRso1ClhJpfxTOu9J3TwiRBltEgLJ8ndQ/viewform)
 - No Stepik readings for this lecture

+Note: surveys are graded in the same cateogry as Stepik exercises

 Videos (to watch **before** your problem session on January 10):

 {% for video in page.videos %}